codatio/codat-docs/docs/underwriting/introduction.md

 ### About the demo app

-Clone our underwriting demo repository on [GitHub](https://github.com/codatio/build-guide-underwriting-be).
+The app's code base is available via our [GitHub repo](https://github.com/codatio/build-guide-underwriting-be).
+Clone it locally to try out the application.

 To run the demo app, you need to have an account with Codat, enable the Assess product, and get your API key to use it in the demo app.
 You also need a way to access remote systems from your locally hosted server.
+We recommend using [ngrok](https://ngrok.com/) for that purpose.

 We will take you through these steps in detail when [setting up the demo app](/underwriting/setting-up).

 ### What's next